-What makes these marketplaces great is the seamless feature suite and the ability for them to rapidly add-on features, create better integrations between themselves and other web technologies and provide more ways through which merchants and customers can interact, engage and trade.
+What makes these marketplaces great is the seamless feature suite and the ability for them to rapidly add features, create better integrations between themselves and other web technologies, and provide more ways through which merchants and customers can interact, engage and trade.

-This is one of the most critical aspects of a good marketplace platform – it’s effects should be felt by all stakeholders involved – be it customer, merchants or the marketplace owner themselves, but the platform in-and-of-itself, should be a background object, silently and steadfastly powering millions of transactions and messages.
-What your marketplace platform should offer you, as a marketplace owner is a rock-solid base on which you can let your business idea flourish with all of the bell’s whistles and tinsel that makes is special and a success.
+This is one of the most critical aspects of a good marketplace platform – its effects should be felt by all stakeholders involved – be it a customer, merchants or the marketplace owners themselves, but the platform in-and-of-itself should be a background object, silently and steadfastly powering millions of transactions and messages.
+What your marketplace platform should offer you, as a marketplace owner, is a rock-solid base on which you can let your business idea flourish with all of the bell’s whistles and tinsel that makes it special and a success.

 Don’t let your marketplace platform dictate your business model, functionality or look and feel

 A Marketplace is not the same as an eCommerce store

 The obvious argument to the contrary is “…look at Shopify, it’s SaaS eCommerce capability offers merchants the ability to run their store on a lightweight platform in minutes…” yes – absolutely, SaaS is great for eCommerce because almost all eCommerce sites are essentially the same and have a very common suite of requirements.
 However, Marketplaces ARE different…

 To succeed in a marketplace, your very business model, engagement mechanism, user experience, workflow and payment model’s make up your product.
 The “How it works” is often more important than the product or service that you’re offering, as in most cases, these products and services are already being offered by the merchants through existing channels.
 This makes the core platform a critical part of the marketplace solution and the more flexible the solution, offering more ways in which to package and sell your merchants offerings, the better it is for you, the marketplace owner, as it gives you the greatest number of levers to pull to get the perfect mix that drives success.